vispz/psvishnu91.github.io/_posts/programming_notes/2022-10-20-algorithms.md

 **Types**
 {% include image.html id="/assets/Images/posts/programming_notes/graphs.png" width="20%" %}

+Edges are directed or undirected
-1. Undirected graph - Edges are directed or undirected.
-The nodes are unordered.
+1. Undirected graph - The nodes are unordered.
 2. Directed graph - Has directed edges.
 There is a first (tail) and the last vertex (head) or end point.
 Directed edge is also called an Arc.
 If a -> b, then a is the tail and b is the head.